-10. Instruments: Students may use the school cellos in class.
-Those students who do not have their own cellos will be checked out a cello to take home.
-Violas are available for checkout.
-Bass students will be provided a bass at school and one at home for the single usage fee if we have enough and can provide one to each student.
-We only have 6 violins for students to rent.
-The violins are rented on a first come first serve basis.
+10. Instruments: Students may use the school cellos and basses in class.
+Those students who do not have their own cellos or bass will be checked out a cello or bass to take home.
+The violins and violas are rented on a first come first serve basis.
 There is a charge by NEISD of $30.00 to use a school instrument during the year (that even applies to students who use a school cello/viola/bass at school only.)
 The $30.00 will cover all the general maintenance of the instrument.
-You will be responsible if you seriously damage the instrument due to negligence.
+You will be responsible if you damage the instrument due to negligence.

-1. Violin and Viola students need to have perlon wound strings plus an extra set of strings.
+- Violin and Viola students need to have us an extra set of strings.

 A word from Mr. Thibodeaux , Ladies and gentlemen, orchestra is supposed to be fun.
 It is not fun for us or you when you cannot respect us and the rest of the class.
 Keep all unnecessary comments to yourself.
 Think before you speak.
 I have feelings just like all of you.
 Make sure what you have to say is not going to hurt my feelings or the feelings of someone else in the class.
 If we all work hard to respect one another we will have a great year.
 We are going to try to keep the complaining down to a minimum and smile at the unimportant things that happen each day.
 I want you to do the same.
 Practice needs to be treated very seriously.
 Practicing 30 minutes each day will be enough to play all the music in your folder.
 The more you put into orchestra the more you and the orchestra will get out of it.
 Practice can be a great way to get away from homework and relieve stress.
 Before you do your homework get your instrument out and when you can’t absorb anymore, practice to break the tension of studying.
 It really works!